 Shanghai Disneyland’s Zootopia project was also mentioned as an example of modern immersive Disney Parks storytelling.
 It packs a lot of visual appeal into a fairly tight space.

-I recently visited the new World of Frozen, and we’d be lucky to get any version of this beautiful space.
+The new World of Frozen recently opened at Hong Kong Disneyland, and we’d be lucky to get any version of this beautiful space.

-Finally, at previous meetings and discussions Toy Story Land and even a TRON coaster have been mentioned as the sorts of things Disneyland might be thinking about (again, we emphasize that it’s too soon for Disneyland to confirm specific projects).
+At some preliminary meetings, Toy Story Land and even a TRON coaster have been mentioned as the sorts of things Disneyland might be thinking about (again, we emphasize that Disneyland has not confirmed any specific projects).

-This project is certainly thrilling.
-However, we should temper our expectations, as specific details won’t come until after Disney is told they have the approvals to build anything at all.
+This expansion is certainly thrilling; however, we should continue to temper our expectations, as specific details likely won’t come for while.

 DisneylandForward: Downtown Disney Transformation